-A popular Indian sweet-dish and the perfect festive delicacy, here's for you, Panjiri Recipe by ace Chef Gunjan Goela.
-Roasted almonds, makhane, gond, coconut and chironji laced with chasni (a sugary liquid).
+About Panjiri Recipe: A popular Indian sweet-dish and the perfect festive delicacy, here's for you, Panjiri Recipe by ace chef Gunjan Goela.
+Roasted almonds, makhane, gond, coconut and chironji laced with chashni (a sugary liquid).
 Prepare this delicious Indian sweet as an offering on pujas and festivals such as Janmashtami.

 Ingredients of Panjiri